SIGN-UP FOR GRANT COACHING SESSIONS

 Programs Coaching: Music Company Development, Music Industry Initiatives, Live Music

 Kim Thé is the founder of Pebble Star Artists, a Vancouver-based booking and arts management agency, specializing in booking artists into theatres, festivals, events and schools.
 She also works alongside her husband and JUNO-nominated children’s musician, Will Stroet of Will’s Jams, and manages the business operations of their jointly owned company, Pebble Star Productions.
 Kim passionately works to amplify the voices of diverse artists, who specialize in creating inspiring and educational shows for young audiences.
 She has 10+ years of experience writing various types of grants for Creative BC, Music BC, FACTOR, Canada Council for the Arts and the First Peoples' Cultural Council.

-Programs supported: Live Music
+Programs Coaching: Music Company Development, Live Music

 Sage McBride lives in Fernie BC where she is a member and managing partner in the alternative folk rock band Shred Kelly.
 She is the grant writer for the group and has experience writing successful grant applications for Amplify BC, FACTOR, Music BC and Radio Starmaker.
 She is passionate about collaboration and excited to be a grant coach for the Kootenay Region.

 Programs Coaching: Music Company Development, Career Development, Live Music